apache/incubator-kie-kogito-operator/README.md

 Events:                      <none>
 ```

-Now that you have the required infrastrucuture, it's safe to deploy the Kogito Data Index Service.
+Now that you have the required infrastructure, it's safe to deploy the Kogito Data Index Service.

 ### Install Data Index Service